 Thanks for reading to the end of this article!
 If you appreciate this free content and want to see more of it every day, you can help us out by sharing this article on social media!

+Want more top NFL fantasy football picks?
 If all that free content isn't enough for you to dominate your Fantasy Football draft this year, check out the Awesemo Fantasy Football Draft Kit, which includes sophisticated tools and proprietary fantasy data that you can only get from us.
-Want more daily fantasy football picks?
+Check out our NFL fantasy rankings, our NFL fantasy football cheat sheet, our fantasy football sleeper picks list and our NFL player profiles.
 We've also got a brand new Fantasy Football YouTube Channel where you can tune in every day for the best fantasy videos in the business.
-Check out our NFL fantasy football draft rankings, our printable fantasy football cheat sheet, our fantasy football sleeper picks list and our NFL player draft profiles.

 More Fantasy Football